jyeunicepark/blog/bookshelf.md

 I have been trying to come up with a nice list of books now and then to share with my friends and family.
 And below is the result thereof.

-I also secretly keep a list of DO NOT READ books, but you'll have to find me in person and buy me a cup of coffee for me to give you that.
+I also secretly keep a list of DO NOT READ books, but... that'll be for another time

 (last updated: May 2023)

 Highly recommended books are in **bold**

-- **This Is How They Tell Me The World Ends"
+- **This Is How They Tell Me The World Ends**
 - The Anomaly
 - The Candy House
 - First Person Singular